awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/asg-instance-refresh.md

 This feature is helpful, for example, when you have a new launch template or launch configuration that specifies a new AMI or new user data\.
 You just need to update your Auto Scaling group to specify the new launch template or launch configuration\.
 Then start an instance refresh to immediately begin the process of replacing all instances in the group\.

 Instance refreshes depend on health checks to determine whether your application is healthy enough to consider a replacement successful\.
-For more information, see [Health Checks for Auto Scaling Instances](healthcheck.md)\.
+For more information, see [Health checks for Auto Scaling instances](healthcheck.md)\.

 Before starting an instance refresh, you can configure the minimum healthy percentage to control the level of disruption to your application\.
 If your application doesn't pass health checks, the rolling update process waits for a time period of up to 60 minutes after it reaches the minimum healthy threshold before it eventually fails\.
 The intention is to give it time to recover in case of a temporary issue\.
 If the rolling update process fails, any instances that were already replaced are not rolled back to their previous configuration\.
 To fix a failed instance refresh, first resolve the underlying issue that caused the update to fail, and then initiate another instance refresh\.